vatnz-dev/sops/docs/controller-skills/Client-Guides/euroscope-setup.md

     ![Sector Files](../assets/sector-files.png)

+!!! warning "Only replace the three files shown above.
+Do NOT replace the `VATNZ.prf` file"

 4. Open EuroScope.
 A dialogue will appear notifying you that the active sector file cannot be found. **Click No**.
 5. A file selection dialogue will appear.
 Select the new `.sct2` file, and click 'Open'.
 6. Another dialogue box will appear, notifying you that the file has been loaded. **Click Yes** to make this the new active sector file.